 Community is indispensable in project-based learning (PBL).
 Engaging in meaningful practical tasks, solving burning problems across the globe is what makes education worthwhile.

-Streaming grows mainstream in corporate learning
+Streaming grows mainstream in the corporate learning

 Today’s corporate training has shifted towards learning ‘in the flow of work’.
 Josh Bersin says, the connection between corporate learning and video/audio streaming services is a taste of things to come.
 Modern learning molds well into a series of playlists and channels that you subscribe to and get personalized AI-powered recommendations, very much like on Netflix or Spotify.
 Businesses grasp the value of micro-learning and turn in the direction of providing their own video-learning platforms.